tauri-apps/cargo-mobile2/.changes/refactor-command-output.md

 "tauri-mobile": patch
 ---

-Fixed command execution on environments like Node-API.
+Fixed ADB and xcodebuild execution on environments like Node-API.